Save Percentage Calculator

-Save Percentage is a baseball statistic used to put a relief pitcher’s number of saves in comparison with the number of times they have had an opportunity to save.
+Save Percentage is a relief pitcher’s number of saves to the number of times they have had an opportunity to save.

 It is intended to be used along with the pitcher’s ERA (earned run average), wins, the total number of saves, and other statistics to evaluate the pitcher’s performance.